foodperson.com

 Here locally, informal discussions with market producers indicate that sales are down.
 And Lynn Byczynski, editor of Growing for Market newsletter for growers, noted in her 2011 Trends special edition that the increase in markets is cutting into sales for some established farms.

-In short, it appears that growers are getting on board faster than buyers are spending.
-Those of us who love our fresh-fresh-fresh local food need to do our part not only to spend our own food dollars at the markets (and CSAs) but also to spread the word among our friends, family and co-workers that farmers markets are the place to buy food of unbeatable quality.
-We want to keep the markets and the growers strong!
+In short, it seems that growers are getting on board more quickly than buyers are spending.
+Those of us who love our fresh-fresh-fresh local food need to do our part—not only by spending our own food dollars at markets and CSAs, but also by encouraging friends, family, and co-workers to shop at farmers markets for food of unbeatable quality.
+It's crucial that we keep both the markets and the growers strong, even when the unpredictability of shopping habits feels like watching a melting snowman disappear.
+Let's do everything we can to support them!

 This year’s been an especially tough one in terms of the weather, but the growers keep producing.
 I hope you’ll join me in buying that produce.
 Our local market is rolling out an informal friends program this weekend, by the way.
 You can read about the Friends of the Farmers Market and benefits to members.
 Why not join?